aysuaticioglu/FordOtosan_Internship/README.md

 Color space refers to specific way of representing colors in a mathematical or visual model.It defines the range of colors that can be displayed or captured and provides a standardized system for encoding and interpreting colors.

 <h3>What RGB stands for ?</h3>
-RGB stands for Red,Green and Blue.It is an additive color model in which colors are created by combining different intensities of red,green and blue prmary colors.RGB is widely useed in digital imaging and displays.
+RGB stands for Red,Green and Blue.It is an additive color model in which colors are created by combining different intensities of red,green and blue primary colors.RGB is widely used in digital imaging and displays.

 <h3>In Python, can we transform from one color space to another?</h3>